A coupling prescription for post-Newtonian corrections in Quantum Mechanics: Gravitational corrections in quantum mechanics

 \subsection{The inner product \textit{\&} field redefinitions}

-The wave function $\Psi$ defined in \eqref{eq:Bargmann-decomposition} comes with a non-standard normalisation: it does not satisfy $\braket{\Psi|\Psi} = 1$ up to a given order in $1/c^2$; rather, this must be imposed by hand via a suitable field redefinition.
-The inner product $\braket{\Psi|\Psi}$ descends from the Klein--Gordon inner product, as we will now show.
+The wave function $\Psi$ defined in \eqref{eq:Bargmann-decomposition} comes with a non-standard inner product up to a given order in $1/c^2$, and we must perform a field redefinition to bring it to the standard $L^2$ form which allows for the usual probabilistic interpretation of the norm of the wave function.
+More precisely, the inner product $\braket{\Psi|\Psi}$ descends from the Klein--Gordon inner product, as we will now show.
 Assuming that the Lorentzian spacetime $(M,g)$, in which the Klein--Gordon theory is defined, is globally hyperbolic and stationary, the Klein--Gordon inner product of two different positive frequency solutions $\varphi_{\text{KG}}$ and $\psi_{\text{KG}}$ is given by (see, e.g.,~\cite{Wald:1995yp}) where $\Sigma$ is a Cauchy hypersurface defined by $t=\text{cst}$ with outward pointing timelike unit normal vector $n^\mu=\left(-g^{tt}\right)^{-1/2}g^{\mu\nu}\D_\nu t$, while $\gamma_{\mu\nu}$ is the induced metric on the hypersurface $\Sigma$ whose determinant satisfies $\sqrt{\gamma}n^\mu = \sqrt{-g}g^{\mu\nu}\partial_\nu t$.
-As in Eq.~\eqref{eq:Bargmann-decomposition}, we make the following decomposition of the Klein--Gordon fields
+As in Eq.~\eqref{eq:Bargmann-decomposition}, we make the following decomposition of the Klein--Gordon fields\footnote{Note that we use the same symbol for the field $\Phi$ involved in the redefinition~\eqref{eq:field-redef-KG} as we do for the subleading geometric field $\Phi_{\mu\nu}$ that features in~\eqref{eq:first-appearance-of-Phi}, which always appears with indices.
+We hope this will not cause confusion.}

 which means that the inner product becomes

 Using the relations

 we obtain